tkidman/shifty/readme.md

 ## How does it work?

 Shifty first works out which people can work which shifts, taking into account negs and leave.
-It then goes though the shifts in this order:
-AAL, ResponsibleOfficer, Standard, Backup.
+It then goes though night shifts in this order: AAL, ResponsibleOfficer, Standard, Backup, followed by normal shifts in the same order.
+Night shifts are shifts that end after 18:30.

-For each shift, shifty calculates a score for the staff that are available to work that shift.
+For each shift, shifty calculates a score for the staff members that are available to work that shift.
 The person with the lowest score is allocated to the shift.
 Shifty calculates the score on this basis:
 * If the person has worked less than four hours of desk shifts, the person's score is reduced
 * If working an adjacent shift, the person's score is increased
 * If the shift is an AAL or ResponsibleOfficer type and the staff member doesn't have the right skills, the person's score is increased.
 * Shifty increases or decreases the staff member's score based on how close the staff member's hours are to the ideal desk hour percentages defined by the hew level of the staff member.
+* Shifty tries to distribute AAL shifts evenly by increasing the score for each AAL shift worked.

 ## TODO:
  * night/morning rule
- * fill night shifts earlier
  * new shift types (reference, SLC)
- * shift description
+ * shift description column (eg: carlton)
  * staff negative shift type (some staff shouldn't work standard shifts)
+ * show if week 1 or week 2 on roster
  * show more info when no-one found (no one working, people on leave/neg)
+ * no warnings for backup shifts
  * shifty legacy - parse input by column names
  * handle exceptions gracefully
  * trim whitespace from input fields